Skip to content

 • "Simple" and "Easy" — reduces perceived effort

-What didn't work: ALL CAPS titles, excessive punctuation (!!??), and superlatives without evidence ("BEST VIDEO EVER!!!").
+What usually does not work: ALL CAPS titles, excessive punctuation (!!??), and superlatives without evidence ("BEST VIDEO EVER!!!").

 Some patterns work better in certain niches:

-• Gaming: Version numbers and character names in titles boosted performance ("Elden Ring 2.0 — Best Strength Build")
+• Gaming: Version numbers and character names can clarify relevance ("Elden Ring 2.0 — Best Strength Build")

 • Cooking: Ingredient counts and time constraints ("3-Ingredient Dinner in 15 Minutes")